-Though as simple as it sounds, to throw cranks into cover, there is a certain amount of judgment and skill required to make a technique like this really work properly.
-With this tactic, location, as well as the actual type of physical cover, will both play a huge role in determining whether you're pulling bass out of the heavy stuff, or spending the rest of the afternoon in the tackle shop replacing lost lures.
+Though as simple as it sounds, to throw cranks into cover, a certain amount of judgment and skill is required to make a technique like this work properly.
+With this tactic, location, as well as the actual type of physical cover, will both play a massive role in determining whether you're pulling bass out of the heavy stuff or spending the rest of the afternoon in the tackle shop replacing lost lures.

 First of all, we'll discuss the type of cover needed to perform this seemingly suicidal presentation.
 While the technique, in theory, can be applied to anything, some areas are better than others.
 I prefer large laydowns, standing timber, stumps, and various man-made structures, the best of which by far is anchored docks and bridge support pylons.
 You'll usually want to avoid anything with a large number of intricate tangles, such as the end branches of laydown logs, cattails, bullrushes, and man-made Christmas tree-type reefs.
 Here is where a good pair of polarized sunglasses and a keen eye for productive cover will serve you well.